-There are several things that can cause your furnace to make a loud banging or thumping sound when it turns off, but generally the sound is caused by the sheet metal in your duct work being bowed outward while the system is in operation and then contracting once air is no longer being forced through.
+There are several things that can cause your furnace to make a loud banging or thumping sound when it turns off, but generally, the sound is caused by the sheet metal in your ductwork being bowed outward while the system is in operation and then contracting once the air is no longer being forced through.

 This usually happens because your air filters are dirty or your registers (vents) are closed.
 When your air filters are dirty or your registers closed, air cannot flow through your ducts as quickly as it should, causing it to back up.
 This excess air causes the thin metal in your ductwork to bow outward and make a banging sound when it returns to normal.

 While this issue is not serious, it does signify that you are either not utilizing your heating system as well as you could be due to closed vents or that you need new air filters.